Aller au contenu principal

 Can we pay by card?

-In small bistros, markets, and tabacs (small tobacco shops where you pay bills and buy stamps).
-No awkward scramble for an ATM mid-meal.
+In small bistros, at markets and in tabacs (small tobacco shops where you also pay bills and buy stamps).
+No awkward dash to an ATM in the middle of a meal.

 06Reading the bill